beeware/toga/docs/tutorial/tutorial-4.rst

         self.main_window.content = box

-You'll also notice in the full example below that some of the drawing operations use the "with" keyword to utilize two context managers called closed_path and fill.
+You'll also notice in the full example below that some of the drawing operations use the "with" keyword to utilize context managers including closed_path, fill, and stroke.
 This reduces the repetition of commands while utilizing these basic drawing capabilities.

 .. image:: screenshots/tutorial-4.png